mottieraurelien/nano-alpine-linux/README.md

 # homelab-alpine-linux

 Setting up a whole homelab from scratch with :
-- Google domain, GoDaddy or any other domain providers
+- Google domain, GoDaddy or anything else as domain provider
-- Cloudflare to handle the HTTP/HTTPS traffic and protect your domain against DDOS and a bunch of other attacks
+- Cloudflare as HTTP/HTTPS traffic manager and protector against DDOS and a bunch of other attacks
-- Alpine Linux
+- Alpine Linux as operating system since light and secure
-- Docker
-- NGINX as reverse proxy
+- NGINX as reverse proxy (using alternative like Traefik is also fine, as long as it remains convenient to maintain)

-## Prerequisites :
-- Download Alpine Linux **standard** edition : https://alpinelinux.org/downloads/
-- Prepare a bootable USB stick (using Rufus) or create a virtual machine
-- A wired server (Gigabit+ ethernet cable plugged or USB to Gigabit+ ethernet adapter), we won't rely on any WI-FI connection for higher bandwidth and lower latency

-> 2.5Gbps and 5Gbps ethernet connections are also very welcome!
-Considering that our server may have an SSD, even mSata
-> or 2.5 formats, they can easily handle 300 to 500 Mo/s read and write operations, which is much higher than a regular
-> gigabit connection (usually 105-115 Mo/s at best).
-2.5Gbps connections are cheap and not overkill these days.
+- Docker as services manager (portainer, nextcloud, cicd, wireguard, jellyfin, ...)

 ## Get a domain
 Name and extension don't matter, as long as you have a real domain you own (even the cheapest one is fine).